 Dealing with grumpy children!Posted 30th January, 2020

 January is a notoriously gloomy month when everything around us can seem a bit grey.
 There’s little daylight, Christmas has been and gone, Spring seems a long way away.
 And it’s not just adults who are affected by the ‘feeling’, children can be too.
+Have you been dealing with grumpy children recently?

 But what can you do?
 It’s exhausting to feel like you are constantly trying to ‘pep’ your little ones up, or deal with their surly, sometimes rude attitude.
 Chances are they are too young to really express their feelings, so behaviour patterns give us an insight into how they are feeling.